Boston College Lab School

 Boston College and Saint Columbkille Partnership School have a long-standing relationship that was deepened in early 2018 when Saint Columbkille was formally designated as a laboratory school for Boston College’s Lynch School of Education and Human Development.
 The laboratory school designation—the only such arrangement between a university and an elementary school in the city of Boston— enhances opportunities for teacher training, educational research and professional development.
 The research, which is jointly designed by faculty from both institutions, targets Saint Columbkille’s specific needs.

-The data generated from the research will ensure best practices in curriculum and instruction at Saint Columbkille, and provide a knowledge base for innovation that will help facilitate educational advances at Catholic schools nationwide.
-It will also aid in the preparation of teachers and other education professionals at the Lynch School of Education and Human Development.
+The data generated from the research ensures best practices in curriculum and instruction at Saint Columbkille, and provides a knowledge base for innovation that helps facilitate educational advances at Catholic schools nationwide.
+It also aids in the preparation of teachers and other education professionals at the Lynch School of Education and Human Development.

 During the past five academic years, more than 140 Boston College student teachers have honed their teaching skills under the supervision of Saint Columbkille instructors, learning how best to serve a diverse student population.
 In return, BC provides opportunities for the school’s teachers to earn fully sponsored master’s degrees from Boston College’s Lynch School of Education and Human Development, which further enhances a continuity of knowledge and practice.

 Saint Columbkille Partnership School has developed a rigorous curriculum that is research-based and data-driven.
 Educational experts coordinated by Lynch School faculty collaborate with the school to implement state-of-the-art approaches to teaching, from the early childhood program through middle school, using evidence-based curricula to teach math, science, literacy, and other subjects.